 - Repayment begins when student graduates or ceases to be enrolled at least half time for a period of at least six months.

-- Repayment period of ten years.
+- The Standard Repayment Period is ten years.
+However, there are other repayment options.
 For more information on all repayment options, visit www.studentloans.gov.

 Limit On Direct Subsidized Loan Eligibility For Undergraduates Borrowing For The First Time On Or After July 1, 2013